don-smith/ssb-tutorial/README.md

 docker-compose up
 ```

 That last command will take some time while the image is downloaded and the 3 node containers are built.
-Once finished, the Scuttlebot service will be running on each of them.
+Once finished, the `sbot service` will be running on each of them.
 Later, _not now_, you can stop the containers using `Ctrl-c`.

 Before they can begin communicating with each other, they must be directly or indirectly connected.
 And to connect them, we need their IDs.